-Canada is forecast to see roughly \$1 trillion in personal wealth transferring to the next generation between 2016 and 2026, with roughly 70% of this sum in the form of financial assets.
-In the last decade, the numbers of high net worth individuals and the value of their wealth in Canada have been trending upward.
+In the last decade, the numbers of HNWIs and the value of their wealth in Canada have been trending upward.
 In 2017, the percentage of high net worth Canadians in the population - those with at least US\$1 million in assets, not including their primary home - increased by 5.5% and their total wealth increased by 7.2% to US\$1.2 trillion.